LogtalkDotOrg/logtalk.org/_posts/2020-03-20-meta-messages-for-lazy-coders.md

 goals.
 You could use similar aliases for other output predicates, simplifying the port by minimizing the changes required.

 P.S.
-The `Format+Arguments` meta-message exemplified above is implemented in Logtalk 3.37.0, currently in development and expected to be released in April.
+The `Format+Arguments` meta-message exemplified above requires Logtalk 3.37.0 or a later version.